New / Special

 A huge amount of energy is released when Niagara Falls suddenly drops 183 feet.

 Why would people speak in tongues or prophesy initially, but not later?
-My mental model is this — though I can't prove it from Scripture.
-The Niagara River that flows from Lake Eire north to Lake Ontario carries a tremendous amount of water flow, and a total drop of 326 feet over 35 miles, making it one of the best sources of hydroelectric power in North America.
+My mental model is this -- though I can't prove it from Scripture.
+The Niagara River that flows from Lake Erie north to Lake Ontario carries a tremendous amount of water flow, and a total drop of 326 feet over 35 miles, making it one of the best sources of hydroelectric power in North America.
 It represents tremendous energy, but energy under control, as the river flows between the riverbanks.
 When it flows over Niagara Falls, however, it releases a lot of raw energy.
-The elevation difference is so great — 185 feet — that a tremendous amount of energy is released all at once, in spray and noise.
+The elevation difference is so great -- 185 feet -- that a tremendous amount of energy is released all at once, in spray and noise.

 What am I getting at?
 Just this: tongues are not the point in Spirit baptism.
 Spontaneous speaking in tongues is just a symptom or tip-of-the-iceberg glimpse of the much deeper and more pervasive work the Spirit is doing to establish heavy-duty communication channels to the mind of Christ.
 That the "word" of God should pop out unexpectedly in tongues or prophecy shouldn't surprise us.

-Since the days of the Charismatic Movement in the early 60s, I've been a careful observer of people being baptized with the Spirit.
+Since the days of the Charismatic Movement in the early 1960s, I've been a careful observer of people being baptized with the Spirit.
 I've heard everything from people being coached to speak in tongues, to spontaneous tongues, to prophecy, to laughter, to joyful tears, to shouted praises, to deep repentance, to anguished weeping, to overwhelming joy, being "slain in the Spirit," to profound silence before God.
-None of these is "the sign" that we are to seek.
+None of these are "the sign" that we are to seek.
 We are to seek the Spirit himself.
 I've also observed that God is no respecter of denominations.
-A careful reading of Church history makes it abundantly clear to me that numerous men and women ("saints") throughout history have been powerfully used by the Spirit — and certainly "filled" or "immersed/baptized" — some with, and many without, the "evidence" of speaking in tongues.
-The Spirit baptism is not exclusively a First Century — or a Twentieth Century — phenomenon.
+A careful reading of Church history makes it abundantly clear to me that numerous men and women ("saints") throughout history have been powerfully used by the Spirit -- and certainly "filled" or "immersed/baptized" -- some with, and many without, the "evidence" of speaking in tongues.
+The Spirit baptism is not exclusively a first century -- or a twentieth century -- phenomenon.
 It is a gift to all generations of Christians.

 Proposition 3: We should seek and expect many "fillings" and spiritual breakthroughs in the Holy Spirit as we seek God with all our hearts.
 Our experience classification system is inadequate to describe them.